Different Types of Nerf Darts Explained (Comparison Guide)

 Hasbro has produced a lot of Nerf guns and blasters in various shapes, sizes, and price categories over the years.

-There have also been lots of different types of Nerf ammunition produced ever since the very first Nerf gun came out, from simple foam darts to powerful ball-sized rounds.
+There have also been lots of different types of Nerf ammunition produced ever since the first Nerf gun came out, from simple foam darts to powerful ball-sized rounds.

 In this Nerf darts comparison article, I am going to walk you through the various types of Nerf darts and explain their characteristics.
 This article will be continuously updated as new darts are released.